Tomo1151/Famicom-emulator/README.md

 > [!Important]
 > Currently there is no convenient way to change key bindings.
-> If you want to change them, please rewrite `DefaultConfig *config.Config` in the `config/config.go`.
+> If you want to change them, please rewrite var `DefaultControl` in `config/config.go`.

 ### Debug window